ACT Policy for Documentation

 - Documentation of the diagnosis must meet guidelines that are considered to be appropriate by qualified professionals and must provide evidence that the person's impairment substantially limits one or more major life activities.
 Applicants must also provide information about prior accommodations made in a similar setting, such as in academic classes and other testing situations.

 Requests for accommodations are initially reviewed by trained ACT staff who look for specific information on the request form and in the accompanying documentation.
 If a staff member determines that some or all of the documentation is missing or inadequate, ACT will request the additional information.
-The ACT request form asks the applicant (and the student's parent or guardian, if the student is under 18) to sign a statement authorizing release to ACT of diagnostic information by school officials.
+The ACT request form asks the applicant (and the student's parent or guardian, if the student is under 18) to sign a statement authorizing release to ACT of diagnostic and related information by school officials.
 On the basis of this release and in an effort to ensure timely processing, ACT frequently contacts the school official who completed the initial request form to request missing information, rather than the applicant.

 If the initial reviewer determines that the request appears complete, it is submitted to a staff specialist for the next level of review.
 The specialist might: